opf/openproject/docs/user-guide/wiki/wiki-faq/README.md

 After the initial creation of the page you can select the function.
 If you select Do not show this wikipage in project navigation the page will be excluded from the menu.
 Otherwise the page will appear in the project navigation and you can select, whether it shall be a subitem of an existing wikipage.

-### I created a wiki-page but cannot find it anywhere in the menu - how to access it?
+### I created a wiki-page but cannot find it anywhere in the menu - how can I access it?

 After saving a wiki-page, you can create a referencing link for the page to easily access it - either by making it a wiki menu item (s.a.) or by referencing it with a link on the main wiki-page.
 If this chance was missed you can reaccess the page at any time, by typing in the page’s URL in the browser:
 The example URL would be: openproject.org/projects/your-projects-name/wiki/your-wiki-page’s-name